- Expectations and responsibilities of the Researcher under the FIVE Safes model and the Research Data Access Framework (RDAF)

 - The Researcher will provide timely payment of the specified cost-recovery charges for data preparation and corresponding data services.

-- Expectations and responsibilities of PopData under the RDAF
+- Expectations and responsibilities of PopData under the FIVE Safes model and the RDAF

 PopData will undertake the following broad responsibilities: